 Aisling stopped without shutting the front door and stared up the stairwell.
 The fairy lights were switched on.
 Hadn’t she turned everything off before she had left the house?
 Yes, she was pretty sure she had.
 She went over it all in her head: tree; LED lights; string kitchen lights; fairy lights.
 Yes, she was positive she had switched everything off.

 There was only one explanation for it; the fairy lights had to be faulty.
-The three settings of the switch were indeed close to each other on the battery case: left for on, middle for off and right for blinking.
-Maybe a minor malfunction of the wires allowed for it to switch on by itself.
+The three settings of the switch were indeed close to each other on the plug: left for on, middle for off and right for blinking.
+Maybe a minor malfunction of the wires allowed it to switch on by itself.
 Not to worry; Aisling set down her shopping carrier bags in the hallway, pushed the front door shut with her foot and traipsed up the stairs to have a look.
-She lifted the battery case in her hand and looked down.

-Aisling stared at the switch.
+Aisling stared at the switch on the plug.
 It had been flicked to the left.

 But that was impossible.
 She was positive that she had slid the switch to the middle setting – off – when she had left the house not half an hour before.

 Aisling stopped on the landing and looked up.
 A small hatch opened into the attic.
 It measured maybe twelve by eighteen inches; narrow, but enough for a person to fit through.
-She thought back to a thriller she had watched a few months ago, of a couple who lived in rich people’s attics.
-They sneaked about by day and came out by night when the family who lived in the house were asleep, or when they were out at work and school.
-Could that be a possibility?
-It was an old, terraced house in Stranmillis Village in Belfast, probably built over a hundred years ago, judging by fact that it had a built in coal-bunker out in the back yard that now housed the boiler.
+What if a person was living up there and sneaking about the house when she was out?
+It was an Edwardian, two-up, two-down ‘parlour’ house in Stranmillis Village in Belfast, probably built over a hundred years ago, judging by fact that it had a built in coal-bunker out in the back yard that now housed the boiler.
 It had a shed too, a built-in brickwork compartment next to the coal-bunker that was covered with a corrugated iron roof.
-The shed had once been, most likely, an outside toilet for the occupant at a time when neither electricity nor internal plumbing were commonplace.
+The shed had once been, most likely, an outside toilet when neither electricity nor internal plumbing were commonplace.
 Such an old house probably gave access to roof spaces and other nooks and crannies where a person could hide.